ChromiumOS-Guy/SuperPatcherGSI/README.md

   -s slots              Number of slots on the device can only be 1 (A) or 2 (A/B)

 ```

+python version used to test / build the linux/windows script (Python 3.10.6)

 ### Known Issues:
  1. for some pepole lpunpack.py crashes i need to find a fix for that somehow?